Charles Wells – Brewer, Maltster, Wine and Spirit Merchant

 Charles Wells sold the brewery so that it could focus more on the pub side of its business.
 They built a small brewery at Cut Throat Lane, Fairhill, off the A6 outside Clapham, to produce beers for its own pub estate.
 In October 2020 Wells and Co’s Brewpoint opened at Fairhill.
 The fifth generation of the Wells family now runs the business.

-Researcher Linda Ayres
+Photography: Linda Ayres

 The London Gazette 1831 Part 1 Page 261 and 18TH November 1927